Dhao language

 The Dhao language, better known to outsiders by its Rotinese name Ndao (Ndaonese, Ndaundau), is the language of Ndao Island in Indonesia.
-Traditionally classified as a Sumba language in the Austronesian family, it may actually be a non-Austronesian (Papuan) language.
+It is a member of the Sumba language in the Austronesian family.
 It was once considered a dialect of Hawu, but is not mutually intelligible.

 Phonology

 Dhao phonology is similar to that of Hawu, but somewhat more complex in its consonants.